Heraldry of Harvard University: Description

-Blazon

-Gules, three open books Argent with edges of leaves and covers on the two sides and bottom and clasps Or, on the books VE - RI - TAS Sable.
+The Harvard University coat of arms, or shield, has a field of the color 'Harvard Crimson'.
+In the foreground are three open books with the word VERITAS (Latin for 'truth') inscribed across them.
+The two open books at the top symbolize the Old and New Testaments, reflecting the belief that biblical truth is accessible to all who read the Scriptures.
+The third book at the bottom was interpreted by Puritans as symbolizing the yet unwritten truths of the future — to be fulfilled with the anticipated second coming of Christ.
+In some versions of the seal, the third book appears closed — a detail interpreted by some as a symbol of knowledge yet to be revealed.

 History

-The Harvard Board of Overseers originally designed the shield during meetings in December 1643 and January 1644.
+The Harvard Board of Overseers originally designed the coat of arms during meetings in December 1643 and January 1644.
 However, the design was forgotten until rediscovered by University President Josiah Quincy and revealed in the bicentennial celebrations of 1836.
 In 1843, the Harvard Corporation officially adopted it as a seal, and the seal in use today is very similar.

 Faculty of Arts and Sciences (FAS)

 Harvard College

 Blazon: Arms of Harvard, differenced by a chevron argent between the books.

 Each of the residential houses of Harvard College has its own arms, which are used commonly on merchandise, in architectural ornaments, on dining hall china, etc.

 Graduate School of Arts and Science (GSAS)

 John A. Paulson School of Engineering and Applied Sciences (SEAS)

 The School of Engineering and Applied Science has its roots in the Lawrence Scientific School, which was endowed by Abbott Lawrence.
 Since its incorporation as a division of the Faculty of Arts and Sciences in 1977, according to Mason Hammond, "it is properly no longer entitled to the use of separate arms."
 Nevertheless, SEAS continues to use its arms informally.

 Blazon: Argent, a cross raguly (or ragged) gules, and a chief of Harvard (see below).